eminesenaa/eminesenaa/README.md

-<h1 align="center">Hi, I'm Sena 👩🏻‍💻 </h1>
+<h1 align="center">Hi!
+I'm Sena 👩🏻‍💻 </h1>
 <h3 align="center">I am a third-year computer engineering student passionate about learning new technologies and applying them to practical projects.
-My objective is to deepen my knowledge in these areas and contribute to impactful projects that make a difference.</h3> <br>
+My objective is to deepen my knowledge in the areas I am interested in and contribute to impactful projects that make a difference.</h3> <br>

 - 🔭 I’m currently working on **Data Science and Mobile Development.**